 - The Wacky World of Tex Avery

-- My Little Pony And Friends aired in this format.
+- My Little Pony 'n Friends aired in this format.
 First was My Little Pony, and then one of three other shows.
 My Little Pony was the only segment to get aired every week.
-The other properties, Glo Friends, Moondreamers, and The Potato Head Kids (yes, really) alternated each week.
+The other properties, Glo Friends, Moondreamers, and The Potato Head Kids (yes, really), alternated each week.

-- Super Sunday a 1985 anthology that was best known for introducing the series Western Animation/Jem.
+- Super Sunday was a 1985 anthology that was best known for introducing the series Jem.

-- Several Hanna-Barbera shows were anthologies, starting with Huckleberry Hound.
-Others included The New Hanna-Barbera Cartoon Series (Lippy & Hardy, Touchè Turtle, and Wally Gator) Magilla Gorilla, Peter Potamus, The Cattanooga Cats, CB Bears, and 1985's The Funtastic World Of Hanna-Barbera (which ran as three separate half-hour shows but were all under the same umbrella title).
+- Several Hanna-Barbera shows were anthologies, starting with The Huckleberry Hound Show.
+Others included The New Hanna-Barbera Cartoon Series (Lippy the Lion and Hardy Har Har, Touchè Turtle, and Wally Gator), Magilla Gorilla, Peter Potamus, The Cattanooga Cats, CB Bears, Space Stars, The Kwicky Koala Show and 1985's The Funtastic World of Hanna-Barbera (which ran as three separate half-hour shows but were all under the same umbrella title).

-- The Schnookums and Meat Funny Cartoon Show.
+- The Shnookums & Meat Funny Cartoon Show.